-The Committee is currently made up of six (6) members comprising four (4) Non-Executive Directors and two (2) Executive Directors of the Bank.
+The Committee is currently made up of six (6) members comprising three (3) Non-Executive Directors and three (3) Executive Directors of the Bank.
 The Board Credit Committee is chaired by a Non-Executive Director who is well versed in credit matters.
 The Committee considers loan applications above the level of Management Credit Committee.
 It also determines the credit policy of the Bank or changes therein.

-The membership of the Committee during the period is as follows:
+The membership of the Committee during the year is as follows:

-Mr. Gabriel Ukpeh - Chairman Engr.Mustafa Bello Mr.Chuks Emma Okoh Dr. Al- Mujtaba Abubakar Dr. Ebenezer Onyeagwu Dr. Temitope Fasoranti
+Mr. Gabriel Ukpeh - Chairman Dr. Al- Mujtaba Abubakar Mr.Chuks Emma Okoh Dr. Ebenezer Onyeagwu Dr. Adaora Umeoji Dr. Temitope Fasoranti